Regulating GCSEs, AS and A levels: guide for schools and colleges

 A school or college (or student, where the exam boards accepted a request from an individual) can ask the exam board to give reasons for the outcome of a review.
 The exam board must provide the reasons on request.
 Because the turnaround time for reviews can be important for a student’s progression, we do not currently require exam boards to provide reasons at the same time as they communicate the outcome, as this might delay the outcome being communicated.

 From 2020, we will require exam boards to provide reasons automatically (rather than waiting for a school or college to request them), but some exam boards may start providing reasons automatically sooner.
 An appeal can be made before the exam board provides reasons.

 A mark will only change where the reviewer found the original marker made a marking error.
 In most cases, where the mark has not been changed on review, the reason will be that the reviewer found no marking error.
 An exam board might choose to communicate this when it provides the outcome of the review.

 Occasionally, a reviewer might find 2 or more different errors on review which, when corrected, result in no overall mark change (they cancel each other out).
 Exam boards must provide reasons for this, if requested to do so (unless they provide the reason when they communicate the outcome of the review).

 Exam boards will have their own ways of providing reasons for review outcomes on request.

 Students requests for a review of teacher-marked (internal) assessment

-The Code required that schools and colleges (through their agreements with exam boards) provided an opportunity for students to appeal within their school or college about teacher-marked (internal) assessments that contribute to a GCSE, AS or A level.
+Exam boards currently require schools and colleges to provide an opportunity for students to appeal to them about teacher-marked (internal) assessments that contribute to a GCSE, AS or A level.